 When it comes to Sprint roaming charges, you can find out what you'll be paying when you're traveling in certain countries by checking out this network operator's International Travel tool.
 From there, you can select the destination and the device you'll be traveling with.
 From there, you can view the International Rates, as well as other details including Coverage, Speed, Amount, Price, and Overage.
 Unfortunately, Sprint doesn't provide a full list of international roaming charges.

 Verizon International Roaming Charges

-Verizon offers international services while you're traveling outside the U.S. There are several plans that you can choose with Verizon:
+Verizon offers international services while you're traveling outside the U.S. There are several Verizon plans you can choose from that offer international perks:

 For $2 per day per device in Mexico and Canada and $10 per day per line in more than 100 countries, you will be able to bring your talk, text, and data allowance with you.
 However, you will only be charged on the days you use your device abroad.
 However, it is important to note that international calls while in Mexico and Canada are included free of charge on the Verizon Unlimited plan.